-This September, the De Morgan Centre will be welcoming the Teepee Glass, whose works will be adorning our temporary exhibition space for two months.
+This September, the De Morgan Foundation will be welcoming the Teepee Glass whose works will be adorning our temporary exhibition space for two months.
 Teepee are a glass collective of eight artists who first met at the British Glass Biennale in 2006 and have been creating and exhibiting their distinctive glass pieces together since.

 'Animal Tiles in Blue', and a selection of entries